From £80,4959

 Powered by

-It has often been billed as a four-door 911, and recently it has sat in the shadow of the similarly sized electric Taycan, which has mopped up both attention and company car sales.
-But Porsche, thankfully, is still committed to the concept of a petrol-powered sports saloon, hence this new version.
+And yet somehow the Panamera has, at times, felt like a car defined by others in the Stuttgart line-up.
+A four-door 911, you may remember, when it was brand new.
+More recently, it has been trapped in the shade of the similarly sized electric Taycan, which has mopped up both attention and company car sales.
+But Porsche, thankfully, is still committed to the concept of a petrol and now also petrol-electric sports saloon – hence the latest version.

-Porsche calls this new Panamera the G3.
+Porsche calls this Panamera the G3.
 In other words, it’s supposedly the third entirely new generation of the big saloon.
 You might say that’s overselling things, since it still builds on the one that came out in 2016.
-Evidently, Porsche disagrees, and says that there have been “significant modifications to the platform, body structure, drivetrains, chassis and software".
+Evidently, Porsche disagrees and says there have been “significant modifications to the platform, body structure, drivetrains, chassis and software".

-It doesn’t matter a great deal, though, because the outgoing Panamera was still a very compelling car and this updated one has some serious technical tricks up its sleeve that might make you think twice about ordering that Taycan.
+It doesn’t matter a great deal, though, because the outgoing Panamera was still a very compelling car and this updated one has some serious technical tricks up its sleeve.

 Advertisement